huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_route.md

 ## Attribute Reference

-All of the argument attributes are also exported as result attributes.
+In addition to all arguments above, the following attributes are exported:

 * `nexthop` - The next hop of the route.
 If the route type is peering, it will provide VPC peering connection ID.